Expressions of Interest

 - Sound computer skills

-Knowledge and experience favourably considered (category (c) and (f) members) includes:
+Knowledge and experience favourably considered for scientific members [National Statement category (c) and (f)] include:

 - Knowledge and understanding of scientific and methodological requirements of research protocols